Above the Law (1988 film): Filming

+During the filming of the final fight scene, Henry Silva accidentally broke Seagal's nose.

+John C. Reilly made his film debut, appearing (uncredited) as one of the thugs in the bar brawl.

 Release

 Home media

-Warner Bros. released the Region 1 DVD in the United States on January 28, 1998.
+Warner Home Video released the Region 1 DVD in the United States on January 28, 1998.
 The Region 2 DVD was released in the United Kingdom on April 26, 1999.
 The Region-free Blu-ray Disc was released on April 7, 2009.

 Reception

 Box office

 The film grossed $18,869,631 in the U.S.

 Critical response

 Above the Law received mixed reviews.
 Rotten Tomatoes gives the film an approval rating of 50%, based on reviews from 20 critics, with an average rating of 5.2/10.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times stated "It contains 50 percent more plot than it needs, but that allows it room to grow in areas not ordinarily covered in action thrillers."
 In a negative review, Hal Hinson of The Washington Post criticized it as "woefully short on originality."
+In another negative review, film historian Leonard Maltin described the picture as a "...slick but stupid action-fest; Seagal's thesping makes Chuck Norris seem like Laurence Olivier."